ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/README.md

       with that mailbox, if the end user knows that these various protections have been provided.

-   The absence of a single, properly formed RFC5322.From header field renders the message invalid.
+   *  The absence of a single, properly formed RFC5322.From header field renders the message invalid.
 Handling of such a message is outside of the scope of this specification.

-Herr (ed) & Levine (ed)    Expires 27 May 2022                 [Page 12]

-Internet-Draft                  DMARCbis                   November 2021

    Since the sorts of mail typically protected by DMARC participants tend to only have single Authors, DMARC participants generally